jncraton/artificial-intelligence-cpsc3520/lectures/02-foundations.md

 Materialism
 -----------

-- The mind operating by the laws of physics is the mind
 - There is no separate mind that exists outside of nature
+- The mind is operating by the laws of physics

 Knowledge acquisition
 --------------------